 Every Spring, Texans look forward to stepping outside and seeing the beautiful state flower bloom.
 Families flock to parks and fields, trying to snap the best photos of their babies playing in the flowers.
 Houston bluebonnets fields can vary year to year, but thankfully, there are certain prime spots that seem to always flourish this time of year.

 Will Bluebonnets bloom this year?

 The recent winter storm Uri was harsh on people, plants and animals of Texas.
 A number of people are concerned whether the cold snap would have impacted bluebonnets negatively.
 The short news is that bluebonnets are expected this year as well, around the end of March and beginning of April for most of Texas.
 Check out our article for more details about bluebonnets and opinion of Texas experts on when to expect bluebonnets this year.

 Things to know before you head out to see Bluebonnets in Houston

 - Respect nature–The bluebonnets in Houston are beautiful, and we want to keep them that way.
 When you go to visit a bluebonnet field, be very careful walking around.
-Don’t trample the flowers, and do not pick them!
+A lot of people ask “Is it illegal to pick bluebonnets in Texas?”
+Answer is No. However, it is important to be courteous and let other Texans enjoy them as well.
+Don’t trample the flowers, do not pick them.
 And if you see a bluebonnet patch in someone’s yard or private property, do not enter.